omarbinsaleh/uber-clone-backend/Implementation.md

 #### Define the `GET /users/profile ` API End Point

-If not done yet, Create a file named `userRoutes.js` in the `./routes/` directory and define the the API end point `GET /users/profile` the `./routes/userRoutes.js ` file.
+If not done yet, Create a file named `userRoutes.js` in the `./routes/` directory and define the the API end point `GET /users/profile` in the `./routes/userRoutes.js ` file.
 Here is the current state of the `./routes/userRoutes.js` file

 ```jsx
 const express = require("express");